Contents

 Volopay helps streamline all your expense activity, tracks every money movement in real-time, provides corporate cards with spend controls like expense limits and category allocation, auto-categorizes expenses, and maintains an accurate database that is easily accessible.

-Is operating expense fixed or variable?
+Are operating expenses fixed or variable?

 Operating expenses can be both fixed and variable.
 Fixed operation costs include office rent and company insurance.
 Variable operating costs are labor rates, packaging costs, delivery charges, etc.